 Below Market Rate (BMR) housing agreement

-An environmental impact report (EIR) are required for the project.
+An environmental impact report (EIR) is required for the project.
 A contract to start the environmental review process was approved by the City Council on October 16, 2020.
-A Notice of Preparation (NOP) for the project was released on January 8, 2021 and a public comment period is open from January 8, 2021 to February 8, 2021.
-Public comments on the proposed scope of the EIR can be submitted to Kaitie Meador, Community Development, 701 Laurel Street, Menlo Park, CA 94025 or via email.
+A Notice of Preparation (NOP) for the project was released September 10, 2021, and the public comment period would close October 11, 2021.
 The NOP is available on the City's development project environmental documents webpage.